Trinidad and Tobago entry requirements for Algeria passport holders

 Frequently asked questions

-No, the standard tourist visa is not extendable.
-You must leave before your visa expires.
-If you need to stay longer, you would need to apply for a different type of visa before traveling.
+No, the eVisa is not extendable.
+You must leave before your authorized stay expires.
+If you need a longer stay, you'd have to leave and reapply.

 Official sources